How Hearing Aids Work

 - Listen every day to music, especially classical like Mozart

 - Come in for your aftercare appointments and quarterly rehabilitation assessments if necessary

 Slow & steady wins the race

-Unlike eyeglasses, which give you immediate, positive results, hearing aids are part of a wider treatment and rehabilitation plan.
+Unlike eyeglasses, which give you immediate positive results, hearing aids are part of a wider treatment and rehabilitation plan.
 How they sound, how they feel, even getting in the routine of wearing them every day takes adaptation and training.
 With time and patience, you’ll come to understand all the benefits these powerful “mini computers” can have on your life.
-You’ll find useful tips and tools in this brochure to help you achieve better hearing.
+You’ll find useful tips and tools below to help you achieve better hearing.

 SUCCESS BEGINS WITH A POSITIVE ATTITUDE